flame-engine/flame/doc/development/style_guide.md

   in the Flame framework.

-  Such asserts serve as "mini-tests" directly in the code, and protect against future refactorings that could create erroneous internal state.
+  Such asserts serve as "mini-tests" directly in the code, and protect against future refactorings that could create an erroneous internal state.
 It should not be possible to write a test that would deliberately trigger such an assert.

 - Use an explicit if-check with an exception to test for a condition that may be outside of the developer's control (i.e. it may depend on the environment or on user's input).
 When deciding